mastering-genkit/mastering-genkit-go/src/chapters/09-mcp.md

 ## Connecting to MCP Servers (Client side)

 Let's start by building a Genkit application that connects to an existing MCP server.
 In our example, we'll connect to the filesystem MCP server to enable AI-powered file operations.
 The filesystem MCP server is an npm package that implements the Model Context Protocol.
-It is available at `@modelcontextprotocol/server-filesystem` developesd by Anthropic.
+It is available at `@modelcontextprotocol/server-filesystem` developed by Anthropic.

 ### Setting Up the MCP Client